 A sample of her work includes representation of:

-- American Securities in its acquisition and financing of Milk Specialty, a leading human and animal nutrition company, from Kainos Capital, which involved a $475 million term loan and a $50 million revolving credit facility.
+- American Securities in financing its acquisition of Milk Specialty, a leading human and animal nutrition company, from Kainos Capital, which involved a US$475 million term loan and a US$50 million revolving credit facility.

-- Administrative Agent and Joint Lead Arranger in a $1.65 billion revolving credit facility for a leading REIT engaged in the office/laboratory and technology sector.
+- Administrative Agent and Joint Lead Arranger in a US$1.65 billion revolving credit facility for a leading REIT engaged in the office/laboratory and technology sector.

 - Halifax Capital Partners in the sale of Caring Brands International, a leading worldwide franchisor of home healthcare services, to Levine Leichtman Capital Partners.